SHA-3: Speed

 For the exact SHA3-256 on x86-64, Bernstein measures 11.7–12.25 cpb depending on the CPU.
 SHA-3 has been criticized for being slow on instruction set architectures (CPUs) which do not have instructions meant specially for computing Keccak functions faster – SHA2-512 is more than twice as fast as SHA3-512, and SHA-1 is more than three times as fast on an Intel Skylake processor clocked at 3.2 GHz.
 The authors have reacted to this criticism by suggesting to use SHAKE128 and SHAKE256 instead of SHA3-256 and SHA3-512, at the expense of cutting the preimage resistance in half (but while keeping the collision resistance).
 With this, performance is on par with SHA2-256 and SHA2-512.

 However, in hardware implementations, SHA-3 is notably faster than all other finalists, and also faster than SHA-2 and SHA-1.

-As of 2018, ARM's ARMv8 and IBM's s390x architectures include special instructions which enable Keccak algorithms to execute faster.
+As of 2018, ARM's ARMv8 architecture includes special instructions which enable Keccak algorithms to execute faster and IBM's z/Architecture includes a complete implementation of SHA-3 and SHAKE in a single instruction.
+There have also been extension proposals for RISC-V to add Keccak-specific instructions.